bonniepeng2002/Livi/DEVLOG.md

   - Create your screens to render
   - Return the Stack Navigator in a parent file

+### Next Up:

+- make components
+- learn how to make modals
+- add real data into feed list

 ## 🧠 Everything I'm Learning:

 - React Native
   - useContext
   - Auth Providers